cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-043.md

 # Chain Upgrade Guide to v0.43

-This document explains how to perform a chain upgrade from v0.42 to v0.43. {synopsis}
+This document provides information about a chain upgrade from v0.42 to v0.43 and an example of the upgrade process using `simapp`. {synopsis}

 ::: warning
 You must upgrade to Stargate v0.42 before upgrading to v0.43.
 If you have not done so, please see [Chain Upgrade Guide to v0.42](/v0.42/migrations/chain-upgrade-guide-040.html).